-The Level 1 class of the Native Landscape Certification Program, Introduction to Native Landscapes, will be held March 24 at Clear Creek Natural Heritage Area in Denton.
-This class covers the benefits of including and preserving native plants in landscapes and building wildlife habitat; distinguishing between sustainable and conventional development; and the Texas ecoregion, including soil type.
+The Level 2 class of the Native Landscape Certification Program, Design and Development with Native Plants, will be held March 30 in San Antonio.
+This class covers learning to create landscape designs incorporating native plants, recognizing important considerations for creating a design, and determining how to preserve native plants in your landscape.
 The class consists of an indoor training session and a 2-hour outdoor plant walk.
 The class is sponsored by the Native Plant Society of Texas (NPSOT).
-Instructors are Liz Moyer and Rodney Barton.

 Registration is also open for these NLCP classes: